avoumatsodo/avoumatsodo.github.io/_research/JMP.md

 ## II.
 Model predictions
 ### • Finance and intensity of use of adopted technologies
 <div style="text-align: justify">
-Figure III below illustrates the intensity of technology use as a function of sectoral proximity to the frontier.
+Figure III below illustrates the intensity of technology use $\theta_{jt+1}$ of sector $j$ at time $t+1$ as a function of sectoral proximity to the frontier $a_{jt}$ at time $t$ in sector $j$.
 It indicates that as financial development increases, so too does the intensity of use of adopted technologies.
 However, this effect diminishes beyond a certain threshold of sectoral proximity to the frontier or level of financial development.
 </div>

 <center>